Borrow like Buffett

 "If you’re wrong and rates go to 2%, which I don’t think they will, you pay it off," he said at the time.
 "It’s a one-way renegotiation.
 It is an incredibly attractive instrument for the homeowner and you’ve got a one-way bet."

-Many households have seized upon the sliding rates on home loans.
-During some recent weeks, Americans were applying for refinance mortgages at three and four times the levels seen a year ago, according to the Mortgage Bankers Association.
+Many households have pounced on the tumbling rates on home loans.
+Americans have been applying for refinance mortgages at more than double the pace of a year ago, according to the Mortgage Bankers Association.

 "With many homeowners still facing economic and employment uncertainty, these refinance opportunities will allow them to save money on their monthly payments, which can then be used to help other areas of their budgets," says Joel Kan, the trade group's vice president of forecasting.

 Still waffling?
-You're in a good position to refinance and score a sensationally low mortgage rate if you currently have a 30-year mortgage at 4% or higher and if your credit score is exceptional (800 or higher) or very good (740 to 799).
+You're in a good position to refinance if you currently have a 30-year mortgage at 3.65% or higher, and if your credit score is exceptional (800 or higher) or very good (740 to 799).

 Warren Buffett says it's a good time to borrow money.
-Maybe it's your time to dramatically cut the cost of your mortgage.
+Maybe it's time to cut down the cost of your mortgage.